RazGavrieli/OS-Ex6/README.md

 run 'make guardtest' and then run the test using ./guardtest<br>

 #### RUN QUESTION 5:
-run 'make singletontest' and then run the test using ./singletontest<br>
+run 'make singleton' and then run the test using ./singleton<br>

 #### RUN QUESTION 6:
 to run the server: 'make pollserver' and then './pollserver'